-Beginning on January 1, 2022 the Company transitioned its employee health plans to a self insurance model.
-Prior to that date the Company did not retain risk related to its employee health plans.
+Beginning on January 1, 2022, the Company transitioned its employee health plans to a self-insurance model.
+Prior to that date, the Company did not retain risk related to its employee health plans.
 The Company self-funds medical, including prescription drugs, dental healthcare, and vision benefits for its employees.
 The Company is fully liable for all financial and legal aspects of these benefit plans.
-To protect itself against loss exposure with this policy,the Company has purchased individual stop-loss insurance coverage that insures individual claims that exceed \$325 for each covered person for fiscal 2022.
-As of December 31, 2022 our medical benefits liability was \$1,794 recorded as a component of other accrued liabilities.
+To protect itself against loss exposure associated with this policy, the Company has purchased individual stop-loss insurance coverage that insures individual claims that exceed \$325 for each covered person for fiscal years 2023 and 2022.
+As of December 31, 2023 and 2022 our medical benefits liability was \$1,931 and \$1,794, respectively, recorded as a component of other accrued liabilities.